DMS for Compliance: Buyer Guide

 Business Continuity and Backup

 Compliance implies availability.
-A document required during an HMRC audit or FCA review must be immediately accessible.
+A document required during an IRS audit, SEC examination, or litigation discovery must be immediately accessible.
 The DMS must guarantee a disaster recovery plan with an RPO (Recovery Point Objective) below 24 hours and an RTO (Recovery Time Objective) below 4 hours.
 Backups must be encrypted, geographically redundant and periodically tested.

 Access Control and Segregation of Duties